-One of the tools that we have increasingly been using since the start of the pandemic, particularly for busy clients is the private FDR (financial dispute resolution hearing).
+One of the tools that we have increasingly been using, particularly for busy clients is the private FDR (financial dispute resolution hearing).

-Getting divorced, particularly during the pandemic, is rarely easy.
+Getting divorced, is rarely easy.
 The time and effort that the paperwork, negotiations and hearings can take, can make everything overwhelming.
 However, there are tools and approaches which can make the whole process of resolving finances on divorce much more manageable.
 One of which is the private FDR.

 The Financial Dispute Resolution Hearing

-This is usually the second court hearing when proceedings to try to resolve financial matters if direct or voluntary negations have been unsuccessful.
-This hearing is where the court attempts to assist the parties in reaching a settlement and are often successfully.
+This is usually the second court hearing to try to resolve financial matters if direct or voluntary negations have been unsuccessful.
+This hearing is where the court attempts to assist the parties in reaching a settlement and are often successful.

 The disadvantage of a court based FDR is that the court is often completely over-run with cases.
 It is not unusual have a considerable delay in obtaining a court date and to find that there are numerous other matters in the same list as a complex FDR.

-Clients have invested many thousands of pounds in the hope that the Judge will be able to help them resolve the case.
-They are often disappointed to find that the judge hasn’t had the time to read the papers, or has only had time to consider them briefly.
+Clients may have invested many thousands of pounds in the proceedings in the hope that the judge will be able to help them resolve the case.
+They are often disappointed to find that the judge may not have had the time to read the papers, or has only had time to consider them briefly.

 There is another alternative for those that can afford it (and indeed given the problems outlined below it is arguable that it is a good investment in many more modest cases) and particularly useful for busy people.